Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 - Season-appropriate clothing layer — base layer or fleece depending on climate

-- Fire starter kit — ferro rod + tinder (cotton balls/petroleum jelly in waterproof container)
+- Fire starter kit — ferro rod + tinder (cotton balls/petroleum jelly in waterproof container).
+See our emergency preparedness bracelet guide for setup tips

 - Storm-proof matches — backup to ferro rod.
 Waterproof, wind-resistant